-Following is a list of the outstanding plants that we normally have for sale.
+Here is a list of the outstanding plants that we normally have for sale.
 Click on highlighted name for detailed description and photos.
+Click on any picture to enlarge it.
 Contact us for electronic or printed price list and current availability.

 R. adenogynum – restrained growth, usually wider than high, leaves have a bluish gray cast, spongy orangish brown indumentum, light pink to white flowers.

 R. ambiguum – pale yellow – fragrant leaves – makes a great screen – willowy growth – takes full sun.